This article will give you a basic understanding of digital tax and its impact on the economy

 - services such as architectural or legal services.

-The digital and e-commerce companies which meet the registration turnover threshold of A$75,000, are required to register for GST.
+The digital and e-commerce companies that meet the registration turnover threshold of A$75,000 are required to register for GST.

 Belarus applies 20% VAT to all digital goods and services sold to consumers in the country.